orlevit/latin_music_statistics/README.md

 * **How does knowing the sentiment of a song help predict its words or themes?** For instance, if a song has a negative sentiment, what can I expect the theme to be?

 * **How does knowing the artist affect the expected themes or words in their songs?** Do certain artists consistently focus on particular themes or frequently use specific words in their songs?

-### Key Conclusion:

-#### General (No prior knowledge)
-* The words "querer" ("want") and "amor" ("love") occur at significantly higher rates compared to other terms, it might indicating that a majority of the songs focus on desire and love, likely emphasizing the longing for love.

-* It is most likely that a song will convey a negative sentiment.

-* The predominant themes "Love and Relationships", "Heartbreak and Loss" and "Toxic Relationships" are representative of approximately 71% of the corpus.
-Notably, many of these songs delve into the complexities of deep emotional connections, often focusing on ongoing or concluded relationships rather than those in their initial stages.

-#### Known sentiment
-* When the sentiment is "Positive," compared to "Negative" or "Neutral," there is a high probability that the event being described occurred at night, as the word "noche" ("night") appears more frequently.

-#### Known artist:
-##### Romeo Santos
-* Emphasizes his name and the term "king", which may indicate a high opinion of himself and affectionately refers to women as "Mami".

-* His music deals a lot with contemplating the human "inner world" and his lyrics often delve into complex emotions.

-##### Prince Royce
-* Often emphasizes his name and affectionately refers to women as "Baby".

-* One of his musical themes is "Forbidden Love" which usually involves falling in love with an unavailable person and focuses on the emotional highs and the thrill of love.

 ## Usage
 There are two ways to run the app: